The 6 Best Inflatable Tents Of 2018

 Everyone has been in a situation where everything is prepared and ready for the long-planned camping trip, but a single pole from the tent is missing.
-The trouble is, sometimes, this information is discovered once we get to the destination.
-For this reason, Vango company has invented “poleless” tent that as its construction uses inflatable air beams that are stable enough to keep your tent erect at normal weather conditions.
+The trouble is, sometimes, we find this out in the last minute, during tent set-up.
+For this reason, Vango company has invented a “poleless” tent that uses inflatable air beams that are stable enough to keep your tent erect in normal weather conditions.
 Even though there are cases where the inflatable tents are not applicable, in most cases, an inflatable tent is a real life saver.
 Carrying the poles around for miles can be a bit exhausting because of the additional weight.
 An inflatable tent weighs much less than a pole tent and it is the perfect solution for your next backpacking trip.

 After Vango bringing to the market this weightless invention, camping brands follower and joined the game with inflatable tents with similar features.
 Even though you don’t have to recount the poles before each camping trip you take, it is of great essence that you remember to take the pump.
 The good news is that it weighs much less than the combined weight of all poles and it fits everywhere.
 Inflatable tents are also easier to erect than your traditional pole tent and the whole process takes a less time and effort.
 In fact, the whole tent for 4 persons could be erected by only one person.
 However, there are downsides to this construction which would also be revealed in this article, so it is up to you to decide if it is fitted for your next adventure!

 Our Top 3 Picks